Measuring Geopolitical Alignment and Economic Growth: Event-based Measure of Geopolitical Alignment

-Events are included only when verified through multiple credible sources to ensure authenticity.
+\paragraph{Systematic Event Identification} The LLM conducts comprehensive searches across multiple dimensions of bilateral relations to identify major geopolitical events that significantly affect or strongly indicate the state of the bilateral relationship.
+Table~\ref{tab:event_categories} summarizes the six dimensions and 25 subcategories that define the scope of geopolitical events in our analysis, with representative examples for each.
+Events are included only when verified through multiple credible sources.
 The framework prioritizes events with demonstrable significant effects on the relationship's trajectory, with particular attention to political actions carried out through economic means and major developments concerning trade or security agreements.
-Detailed criteria for major political event identification are provided in Online Appendix~\ref{app_c:events}.
+Detailed criteria for major geopolitical event identification are provided in Appendix~\ref{app_c:events}.

 \paragraph{CAMEO Classification and Goldstein Scoring} Each identified event undergoes systematic classification using the Conflict and Mediation Event Observations (CAMEO) framework, which categorizes international political actions along two dimensions: cooperation versus conflict and verbal versus material.
-This creates four quadrant classes with hierarchical coding---root codes (two-digit) for general categories and event codes (three-digit) for specific actions.
+This creates four quadrant classes with hierarchical coding: root codes (two-digit) for general categories and event codes (three-digit) for specific actions.
 Following CAMEO classification, we assign Goldstein Scale scores ranging from $-10.0$ (maximum conflict) to $+10.0$ (maximum cooperation) based on the event code's typical intensity, with contextual adjustments for the bilateral relationship's historical context.

 Additionally, we classify each event's economic content into five categories: Tariffs, Economic Sanctions, Trade Agreements and Treaties, Other Economic Policies, or Not an Economic Event.
 This classification enables targeted analysis of how different forms of economic diplomacy affect bilateral relations and economic outcomes.
-The detailed CAMEO codebook and Goldstein scoring guidelines are provided in Online Appendix~\ref{app_c:cameo}.
+The detailed CAMEO codebook and Goldstein scoring guidelines are provided in Appendix~\ref{app_c:cameo}.

-The stark contrast between Tables~\ref{tab:us_russia_2019} and~\ref{tab:us_soviet_1972} demonstrates our methodology's ability to capture fundamental shifts in bilateral relations.
-While 2019 was dominated by material conflicts with negative Goldstein scores ranging from $-6.0$ to $-8.0$, the 1972 détente period exclusively features cooperative events with positive scores from $+5.0$ to $+8.0$.
-The concentration of high-scoring material cooperation events---including landmark arms control treaties (ABM, SALT I) and the comprehensive trade agreement---illustrates how our event-based approach quantifies both the intensity and multifaceted nature of diplomatic breakthroughs.
-This temporal variation within the same country pair validates our measure's sensitivity to geopolitical dynamics and its capacity to distinguish periods of cooperation from conflict.